idelchi/godyl/docs/commands/paths.md

 # Paths Command

-The `paths` prints out all active filesystem paths used by godyl.
+`paths` prints out all active filesystem paths used by godyl.

 These include: